ibrahimcinaroglu/Malaga-Streetview-Challenge/README.md

 ### Dataset Details

 A visual localization (VL) challenging dataset 'Malaga-Streetview-Challenge', was prepared in order to test the performance of our VL methods carried out in the studies above.
 Differently from the known VL dataset, this dataset provides not only short/long term changes but also wide baseline as depicted in the following figure below.
-We have made this dataset publicly available with its geotags.
+This newly generated evaluation set has been made publicly available and we believe it will be useful for researchers studying in this field.

 ![pipeline](https://github.com/ibrahimcinaroglu/Malaga-Streetview-Challenge/blob/0ae489a642c10613e0a44a7dc84c827eb5aa0232/Streetview_Downtown_Samples.png?raw=true)